robbiehanson/KissXML/README.markdown

 ## Changelog

+* 5.1.0 - Jul 6 2016 - Removed need for `libxml_module` subspec by removing references to libxml in public headers.
+Added Obj-C generics and nullability support to match NSXML API.
+Added watchOS support.
+Minimum iOS version is now 8.0.
 * 5.0.3 - Feb 1 2016 - Removed `DDXML_NS_DECLARATIONS_ENABLED` to allow for better Swift compatibility.
 Added `DDXML.swift` with mappings between NSXML classes and constants and DDXML.
 * 5.0.2 - Jan 26 2016 - Enable Swift support via `libxml/module.modulemap` and `DDXML_LIBXML_MODULE_ENABLED` macro.
 You can use the `KissXML/libxml_module` CocoaPods subspec to enable this feature.
 * 5.0.1 - Jan 21 2016 - Run tests on iOS and Mac targets.